damares86/simple_reserved_area/README.md

 # simple_reserved_area (by damares86)
 An easy to use reserved area, that allow you to set roles for user and set permission to get file for specific roles.
 It is possbile to:
-* create user adn assign them roles
+* create user and assign them roles
 * create roles
 * upload files and assign the permission to download them to a specific user's role